Juan-Nathan/wvs-confidence-analysis/README.md

-# 🌍 Analysis of Confidence in Social Organizations using World Values Survey Data
+# 🌍 Analysis of Confidence in Social Organizations

 This project analyzes World Values Survey (WVS) Wave 7 data in R to investigate how individual characteristics across countries predict **confidence in social institutions**.
 The analysis focuses on **Romania** and compares its patterns with all other countries combined and with a cluster of socio-economically similar nations.